ZeroPoint095/CargoDash/readme.md

 ﻿# CargoDash Usage Guide
-This document will help you to understand to make use of CargoDash.
+This document will help you to understand how to make use of CargoDash.
 CargoDash is a diagnostics tool for developing autonomous vehicles and is written in Python code (version 3.8.5).
 For any questions please feel free to create an issue.

 ## Python Dependencies
 ```